SO, WHAT IS GOD?

 arises from this outlook.

-Somewhere about 1500 BC, God provided
+Somewhere about 600 BC, although it could have actually been far earlier, God provided

 us present day folk with some understanding of his actual being.
 He did